jtr13/codehelp/gitworkflows.md

 Joyce Robbins
 12/7/18

-Note: This is an attempt to outline beginner workflows in as succinct a manner as possible for reviewers who are familiar with Git/GitHub and can provide feedback / suggest improvements in the workflows themselves (remember: they should be suitable for beginners!)
+Note: This is an attempt to outline beginner workflows in as succinct a manner as possible for reviewers who are familiar with Git/GitHub and can provide feedback / suggest improvements to the workflows themselves, rather than the how-to.
 As such, I have not provided step-by-step, tutorial style instructions.
 Eventually the ideas here will all be incorporated into a tutorial presentation, a draft of which is available here: [GitHubWorkflow.pdf](GitHubWorkflow.pdf).

+Thank you for your help!

-Workflows in increasing order of difficulty:
+Beginner workflows in increasing order of difficulty:

 ### 1. Share work on GitHub (No git required)